stelmo/VibrioNatriegens/readme.md

 The reactions, metabolites, and genes of `model` can be accessed like any field, e.g. `model.reactions`.

 This model works well with the [COBREXA package](https://github.com/COBREXA/COBREXA.jl), and it can be used to simulate FBA, ec-FBA, and sRBA models.

+## Known issues
+Known issues in the model are marked as broken tests, mainly tested in the file `issues.jl` in the test directory.
+Exceptions to this include substrate utilization tests (still listed as broken tests):
+- Formate
+- Maltose
+- Starch
+These issues will be fixed in due course.

 ## Acknowledgements